Placeholder-Software/wasmbox/docs/reference/code/engineconfig.md

  - `None`: Generated code will not be optimized at all.
  - `Speed` (**default**): Generated code will be optimized purely for speed.
  - `SpeedAndSize` Generated code will be optimized for a balance of speed and size (some speed optimizations which cause the generated code to be significantly larger are disabled).

+### `NonDeterministic`

+Enable non-deterministic execution.
+This can be faster to execute, but will not produce identical results on different platforms.

 ## Methods